mattsouth/vagrant-ldap-repl/README.md

 The directories are available read-only with anonymous authentication.
 To write to the hub directory you will need to logon with the User DN 'cn=admin,dc=test,dc=net' and password 'admin'.
-The node directories cannot be only be updated by changes to the hub.
+The node directories can only be updated by changes to the hub.

 see https://help.ubuntu.com/lts/serverguide/openldap-server.html for more detailed instructions.
 Note that provision.sh uses a slightly different install